antarctica/bas-style-kit-docs/site/_start/standards-accessibility.md

 {% include snippets/back-to-top.html %}

-The Style Kit uses the [mobile first](https://developer.mozilla.org/en-US/Apps/Progressive/Responsive/Mobile_first) design, which assumes pages will be viewed at the smallest possible size (i.e. on mobile phones) and then scales up, progressively, to larger sizes.
+The Style Kit uses [mobile first](https://developer.mozilla.org/en-US/Apps/Progressive/Responsive/Mobile_first) design, which assumes pages will be viewed at the smallest possible size (i.e. on mobile phones) and then scales up, progressively, to larger sizes.
 This is also known as [responsive design](https://developer.mozilla.org/en-US/docs/Web/Guide/Responsive_design).